ameiji/deadbeef-control/README.md

 ## Installation
 Download and unpack sources from this repository.

-This app requires Flask, a python microframework which provides backend logic and serves static content.
+This app requires [Flask](http://flask.pocoo.org) intalled somewhere.
+Flask is a python microframework which provides backend logic and serves static content.

 ### Flask installation
 You may follow the [official Flask documentation](http://flask.pocoo.org/docs/0.12/installation/) or these simple steps: